 buy sheep infected with foot rot.
 Avoid buying apparently clean

 sheep from an infected flock.
 Avoid buying sheep from sale barns

 where clean and infected sheep are penned together.

 Assume all new additions to your flock are infected with foot

 rot.
-Always isolate new animals for at least two weeks.
+Always isolate new animals for at least 30 days.
 Trim

 feet immediately upon arrival.
 Treat feet of new sheep following

 trimming.
 Re-inspect feet during the quarantine period.

 Foot scald is an infection of only F. necrophorum and is